A. Fellowship and the problem of sin.

 · Think of your standard for what makes a person of the opposite sex appealing.
 Is it a worldly standard or a godly standard?

 · Think of your standard for spirituality: is it worldly or godly?
-There is a worldly spirituality out there, and many people buy into it.
+There is a worldly spirituality out there, and many people embrace it.

 ii.
-How great our need to not be conformed to this world, but be transformed by the renewing of your mind!
-(Romans 12:2)
+This shows how great our need is to not be conformed to this world, but be transformed by the renewing of your mind (Romans 12:2).

 3. (17) The folly of worldliness.